TBD9rain/quick_ref/markdown.md

 ![image example](https://markdown.com.cn/assets/img/philly-magic-garden.9c0b4415.jpg)

-The above image is from [markdown](https://markdown.com.cn/basic-syntax/images.html)
+The above image is from [markdown](https://markdown.com.cn/basic-syntax/images.html).

 # Reference

 Use `>` to begin a reference line.
-Use `>` followed by a blank line to start another text line.
+Use `>` followed by a blank line to start another reference text line.
-Reference can include other elements.
+Reference can include other elements and texts can be decorated.
 Reference can be nested in another reference.

-> Do more than it needs --Lingwei
+> - Do more than it needs --Lingwei
 >
-> **However**
+> - **However**
->> Don't do too more -- Lingwei
+>> 1. Don't do too more -- Lingwei

 # Split Line